-Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report community hospitals.
-Ongoing engagement through social media with a daily growing audience.
-Presentations at a number of events including Bridgnorth LJC, Pontesbury LJC, Shropshire Voluntary Assembly, Montgomeryshire Council.
-Pop up stands at Newtown Hospital in partnership with Powys Teaching Health Board and Market Drayton with Shropshire Healthwatch.
-Media activity: compiling key messages to create responses from pressure groups and individuals.
+- Weekly engagement sessions at PRH and RSH with the SaTH SOC team and more recently the community hospitals. - Ongoing engagement through social media with a daily growing audience. - Presentations at a number of events including Bridgnorth LJC, Pontesbury LJC, Shropshire Voluntary Assembly, Montgomeryshire Council. - Pop up stands at Newtown Hospital in partnership with Powys Teaching Health Board and Market Drayton with Shropshire Healthwatch. - Media activity: compiling key messages to create responses from pressure groups and individuals.

 Following the CRG, plans for a wider reaching communications campaign are being developed including a positive press campaign.
 Refreshed Communications and Engagement Plan to be presented to the Programme Board in May including wider staff engagement and GP engagement.

 A workshop for members of both CCG Boards was held in March and a programme of further shared workshops is being planned.
-Engagement and communications report Since the last report in February 2016 the team have continued to communicate and engage on the key messages of the programme; focusing on the case for change and, more recently, supporting SaTH in their engagement of the SOC.
-Pop up engagement events in the different localities - providing updates and presentations to local boards, groups 12/05/2016 Future Fit Programme Board